viparitakarani/Machine_Learning_Python/RecommenderSystem/ContentBaseFiltering/README.md

-# Recomendation System using Content Base Filtering
+# Recommendation System using Content Base Filtering
-This code is trying to build a recomendation system using Content-Base  Filtering
+This code is trying to build a recommendation system using Content-Base  Filtering